Iobotics/FRC-2017-Octocanum/README.md

-# FRC-2017-OctocanumPod
+# FRC-2017-Octocanum
-Code to run a single octocanum pod
+Code for the Iobotics octocanum bot